-The infamous novel Dracula was published in 1897 and has never been out of print.
-Here we discuss Dracula in Whitby and how Bram Stoker was inspired by the seaside town to write his famous novel.
+Published in 1897, Dracula has never been out of print.
+Here, we discuss Dracula in Whitby and how the seaside town inspired Bram Stoker to write his famous novel.

 There are short descriptions of Whitby in the Dracula novel.
 However, the opening chapters let you know you’re definitely in Whitby.
 Explore the moody but beautiful ruins of Whitby Abbey; they have a haunting atmosphere.
 It’s the perfect backdrop for any gothic horror story.

 Whitby Abbey’s connection to Dracula

-It's obvious how impactful Whitby Abbey is to the story of Dracula.
-There are bits and pieces of Whitby found throughout Stoker's novel, including the famous 199 steps leading up to the Abbey.
-Dracula is shown to run up the steps after his ship is wrecked on Tate Hill Sands in the form of a dog.
-You'll also see references to the town's ruins of the Abbey.
+It’s obvious how impactful Whitby Abbey is to the story of Dracula.
+There are bits and pieces of Whitby found throughout Stoker’s novel, including the 199 steps leading up to the Abbey.
+Dracula runs up the steps after his ship is wrecked on Tate Hill Sands in the form of a dog.
+You’ll also see references to the town’s ruins of the Abbey.

 St Mary’s Churchyard’s connection to Dracula

-If you have visited Whitby, you can imagine St Mary's Churchyard on Whitby's windswept headland, with the dramatic Abbey ruins towering over it, surrounded by swooping bats!
-Or just us?
+If you have visited Whitby, you can imagine St Mary’s Churchyard on Whitby’s windswept headland.
+With the dramatic Abbey ruins towering over it, surrounded by swooping bats!

-Many of the notes that Stoker made during the visit were included in the dialogue of Mina Murray, one of the novel's main characters.
-A St Mary's Churchyard seat was a favourite spot for Stoker to sit, looking out to sea.
-This seat is where Lucy is first attacked by Dracula, referred to by Mina as the ‘suicide seat'.
+Many of Stoker’s own notes made during the visit were included in the dialogue of Mina Murray, one of the novel’s main characters.
+A St Mary’s Churchyard seat was a favourite spot for Stoker to sit, looking out to sea.
+This seat is where Lucy is first attacked by Dracula, referred to by Mina as the ‘suicide seat’.

 Bram Stoker’s visit to Whitby

-Stoker was directed to the town by a good friend in 1890 after he became exhausted from work.
+Stoker was introduced to the town by a good friend in 1890 after he became exhausted from work.
 He fell for the place immediately.
-The Stokers stayed at number 6 Royal Crescent, which is one of the most prestigious addresses in the town.
+The Stokers stayed at number 6 Royal Crescent, one of the town’s most prestigious addresses.
 At the height of the Victorian era, Whitby had become one of the most popular resorts in the UK.